 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title company performs an extensive search on the title history of the property.
-Through its research, the title company can usually find any title problems and clear up these problems prior to closing.
+The title insurance company searches the property's title history.
+The title insurance company can usually find any title problems that may arise and clear up these problems before you close on the property.

 Real Estate law is extraordinarily complex.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title company is responsible for.
-Typically your title insurance will protect you in the following cases:
+Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.